Hutchinsonj1/PRODUCTION1/README.md

 HOW TO RUN THESE APPS:

 English Thesaurus:
+    Clone this repository to your favorite text-editor on your computer, save it in a New Folder.

-    Clone this git repo to your favorite text-editor on your computer, save it in a New Folder.
+    Clone this repository to your favorite text-editor on your computer, save it in a New Folder.
 Open the repo you just cloned in your text-editor.

+    Click on the 'English_Thesaurus.py' file

     Run the English_Thesaurus.py file!